sammancoaching/website/_learning_hours/documentation/snippets_documentation.md

 ---
 theme: documentation
-title: User Documentation from unit tests
+title: User Documentation and code snippets
 kata: recently_used_list
-difficulty: 4
+difficulty: 3
 ---

-# User Documentation and unit tests
+# User Documentation and code snippets

+Note: this learning hour is still being developed

 Unit tests form part of the documentation for your code.
 They should probably not be the entirety of the documentation.
-In this learning hour we look at some tools and techniques for writing user documentation.
+In this learning hour we look at using code snippets in documentation.

 ## Learning Goals
 - describe some additional elements you expect in user documentation over unit tests.